Gigaton Tour: Leg 3, North America (2022)

+Leg 4, United States (2023)

+In April 2023, Pearl Jam announced nine additional United States shows to take place in August and September, 2023.
+This leg of the tour began with two shows at the Xcel Energy Center in Saint Paul, and concluded with two shows at the Moody Center in Austin.
+Deep Sea Diver opened the shows in Saint Paul and Fort Worth, while Inhaler opened in Chicago, and Austin.
+During the final show in Austin, Vedder mentioned that it would be the final show of the Gigaton Tour as their next album would be released the following year.

 Tour dates

-Rescheduled shows

 The European dates were originally announced in July 2020, with a revised set of dates announced in March 2021, and a further update for the two Amsterdam shows announced in November 2021.
 In March 2022, the band announced new and rescheduled dates for May and September 2022.
 However, due to planned renovations at Royal Farms Arena, the band's previously announced Baltimore show was cancelled.